bootstrapworld/curriculum/lessons/linear-regression/langs/en-us/slides.md

 Let's explore scatter plots for weeks-v-pounds and weeks-v-age.

-@image{images/age-v-weeks.gif,"weeks-v-age scatterplot with some points in the lower left and some in the upper right", 400}
+@image{images/age-v-weeks.gif,"weeks-v-age scatter plot with some points in the lower left and some in the upper right", 400}
-@image{images/pounds-v-weeks.gif,"weeks-v-pounds scatterplot with a tight cluster in the lower left and some points toward the right and top right corner", 400}
+@image{images/pounds-v-weeks.gif,"weeks-v-pounds scatter plot with a tight cluster in the lower left and some points toward the right and top right corner", 400}

 <!--
 - Do the relationships appear to be linear for one?
 Both?